Reconstructing Point Sets from Distance Distributions: Introduction

 Boutin and Kemper worked with complete distance measurements.
 Gortler et al. \cite{GUGR2018} later relaxed the completeness assumption and only required the underlying graph to be generically globally rigid \cite{CGGR2010}.
 Under this sufficient condition, they proved that the reconstruction of a generic point configuration is unique.

 Importantly, beyond uniqueness, Boutin and Kemper \cite{BOUTIN2004709} showed that when the multiset $\mathcal{D}$ in the turnpike problem contains only distinct distances, there is a suitably defined neighborhood around each uniquely reconstructable point configuration such that all configurations within the neighborhood are also uniquely reconstructable, and the forward and backward mappings between the different distance multisets are continuous.
+We emphasize that this result does not depend on any particular algorithm, but is rather a fundamental statement about the well-posedness of the inverse problem of recovering the geometry from distance distribution.
 To the best of our knowledge, there has not been much work on the uniqueness of beltway reconstructions.
-In the remainder of this paper, we will assume that the measured distances correspond to a uniquely reconstructable configuration.
+In the remainder of this paper, we assume that the measured distances correspond to a uniquely reconstructable configuration.